 This will change requirements for videos that will be played on television.
 Right now, we are seeing this with web-based video and streaming platforms.
 Most screens are around 4K or 4,000 pixels across.
 This means that video with a higher resolution than 4K will look no different on a high-def television.

 Here is where 6K video is very important, imagine you have a beautiful wide shot of a cityscape.
 Plenty of buildings and details in the shot, if this was shot at a higher resolution than your end product you can digitally zoom into the video seamlessly.
 This eliminates the use for a large zoom lens and makes the video more universal to use.
 We have the ability in our studio to use a 6K resolution for our shoots, this allows us to make one camera into Swiss Army Knife for shoots.
-Below is an example of using a 6K video in a 1080 video frame.
-The zoom movement in the video was done digitally through editing.

 Giving footage a look like it should be the next Christopher Nolan flick is a very important trend to be on the lookout for.
 Some people opt for an extreme cinema look, that could be washed-out tones or even the black tone is colored red.
 For us, we opt for the dynamic look (see below), keeping in mind the natural colors and tones that should be visible to begin with.

 The footage below is a great example of showing the powers of color correction of raw flat-colored video.
 The reason the raw footage out of the camera looks so flat is because it preserves the highlights and shadows the best way possible.